madushag/MyFarm/README.md

 Group 1

 ## Far Vision
-Connecting farmers and consumers to make fresh produce more accessible, to reduce produce waste and to maximise the profits for farmers' season
+We are your own community farm.
+Connecting farmers and consumers to make fresh produce more accessible, to reduce produce waste and to maximise the profits for farmers' season.

 ## Near Vision
 To allow a farmer create an online farm that includes: